 - A. To be eligible for admission to Communities or scattered-site units that were available for occupancy before October 1, 1981, the family's annual income must be within the low-income limit set by HUD.
 This means the family income may not exceed eighty percent (80%) of the median income for the area. - B. To be eligible for admission to communities or scattered-site units that became available on or after October 1, 1981, the family's annual income must be within the very low-income limit set by HUD, unless HUD grants an exception.
-This means that without a HUD exception, the family income cannot exceed fifty percent (50%) of the median income for the area. - C. Income limits apply only at admission and are not applicable for continued occupancy. - D. A family may not be admitted to the public housing program from another assisted housing program (e.g., Tenant-based Section 8) or from a public housing program operated by another housing authority without meeting the income requirements of the Housing Authority. - E. If the Housing Authority acquires a property for federal public housing purposes, the families living there must have incomes within the low-income limit in order to be eligible to remain as public housing Tenants. - F. Income limit restrictions do not apply to families transferring within the Public Housing Program.
+This means that without a HUD exception, the family income cannot exceed fifty percent (50%) of the median income for the area. - C. A family may not be admitted to the public housing program from another assisted housing program (e.g., Tenant-based Section 8) or from a public housing program operated by another housing authority without meeting the income requirements of the Housing Authority. - D. If the Housing Authority acquires a property for federal public housing purposes, the families living there must have incomes within the low-income limit in order to be eligible to remain as public housing Tenants. - F. Income limit restrictions do not apply to families transferring within the Public Housing Program.